WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 the data during each of the steps, ensuring that data generated at any step is only meaningful in a certain time-limited context, subject to the regulatory and social needs of stakeholders.
-Beth may also make adjustments to the request to ensure that the club owner and government are not in collusion to deanonymize her from either direction.
+Beth may also make adjustments to the request to ensure that the club owner and government cannot collude to deanonymize her from either direction.

 #### Commentary: Academic Literature